 I am a warm, compassionate and attentive psychotherapist who strives to have your voice and story heard.
 I have worked extensively with women and their children seeking help and support or escaping abusive relationships.
 For 22 years, I worked directed in the VAW (violence against women sector): I started my career in various abused women shelters, both in Toronto and overseas, and have supported children who witnessed abuse.
 More recently, i worked at a community mental health agency as a Violence against Women (VAW) Counsellor.
 I have also worked as a counsellor in a reproductive health/abortion clinic and have been a La Leche League Leader (chest/breastfeeding support).

 I have always provided therapy through a client-centred and trauma-informed practice, using Feminist Therapy as the main form of therapy.
 I strive to work holistically, and am attentive to the different ways women can take care of themselves.
 I am an integrative and relational therapist as my therapy also draws from Narrative Therapy, Attachment Theory, Emotion-Focused therapy as well as from tools based in Expressive Arts Therapy, Mindfulness and Somatic (body-based) therapies.
-As i deeply committed to trauma therapy, i am studying Somatic Experiencing and I have completed my Level 1 training in Sensorimotor Psychotherapy and will be continuing on with Level 2 in 2021: This is a large part of my current process.
+As i deeply committed to trauma therapy, i am studying various somatic modalities and I have completed my Level 1 training in Sensorimotor Psychotherapy and will be continuing on with Level 2 in 2021: This is a large part of my current process.
+I am enrolled to continue my studies as a Sex Therapist in 2021 and i’m so excited about this!
 I have completed training with Postpartum Support International and the Birth and Trauma Support Center’s Level 1 and 2 Therapy for Birth Trauma trainings.
 I received training as a Birth Story Listener with Pam England.
-Working from this holistic perspective is an asset as it helps women in their journey of healing and growth towards a life with wellness.
+Working from this holistic perspective is an asset as it helps folx in their journey of healing and growth towards a life with resilience.

 I am a member of the College of Registered Psychotherapists (CRPO) and Ontario Association of Mental Health Professionals (OAMHP).
 I abide by the Personal Health Information Act (PHIPA) regarding Confidentiality and other policies listed out by my College and Association.
 I have personal liability insurance, receive clinical supervision and am part of a peer support group that meets regularly.